 Aid the integration of asylum seekers

-My name is Sarah Mills-Hicks, I’m 23 and from the UK.
-After completing my BA in English Literature and Philosophy at Cardiff Uni & San Francisco State Uni, I spent a couple of years travelling and working in India and China before moving to Glasgow to study an MSc in Global Migration & Social Justice.
+My name is Sarah Mills-Hicks and I’m from the UK.
+I completed my BA in English Literature and Philosophy at Cardiff Uni & San Francisco State Uni, before moving to Glasgow to study an MSc in Global Migration & Social Justice.

-Therefore, as a Future World Changer I will be working with several grassroots projects in the Glasgow area throughout the year to provide practical help and relief whilst also studying for a career that will affect long term change.
+I have worked with several grassroots projects in the Glasgow area to provide practical help and relief whilst I studied for a career that will affect long term change.
 Because I believe if you can change the future for just one person, you’ve already changed the world!

 Sarah is a University of Glasgow graduate and is part of our community of Future World Changers, who have ambitions to improve lives across the globe.
 Follow the stories of our current world-changing students as they work to build a better and more sustainable future by using #UofGFWC.